kseekins/kseekins.github.io/essays/AnatomyOfaSoftware.md

 ## So Many Directories and Subdirectories

 My assumption was correct to an extent- ListShops.jsx, shown just below the webpage does code for the page.
 However this file alone is not enough.
 To the left, we see a list of directories, subdirectories and files.
 This looked nothing but overwhelming for most of my semester.
-After 10 weeks in of staring at them, I've started to appreciate them.
-The organization made sense, and started to help my coding process.
+After 10 weeks of staring at them, I've started to appreciate them.
+The organization started to make sense.
+If you are intimidated by coding, this is an example that you should code anyway.

 ## Translating Real world into Code